EdoardoBonanni/pokemon-battle/README.md

 * **BattleWindowMultiplayer** is the window that allows to play the game vs an other trainer in multiplayer mode.
 It's displayed the battlefield with the active Pokémon, their types, hp bars and moves.
 You can choose the Pokémon move for the turn, change active Pokémon or quit the game. <br/>
 ![multiplayer.PNG](https://github.com/EdoardoBonanni/pokemon-battle/blob/main/img/multiplayer.PNG)

-* **PokemonMenu** that allows to change the active Pokémon with an other in the team.
+* **TeamChoiceMenu** that allows to change the active Pokémon with an other in the team.
 This window is opened when you click 'Change Pokémon' button on BattleWindowSingleplayer/Multiplayer or when your active Pokémon is fainted. <br/>
 ![pokemon_team.PNG](https://github.com/EdoardoBonanni/pokemon-battle/blob/main/img/pokemon_team.PNG)